nibnabai/cp-progress-kendoai-mcp/README.md

 # KendoAI MCP Server

 This is a MCP (Model Context Protocol) server that generates React pages using Kendo UI components.
-This server provides AI-powered page generation capabilities through a simple interface.

 ## Prerequisites